5 Incredible Online Courses to learn Italian

 Let’s now focus on the top 13 best apps to learn Italian:

 There’s also Glossika.
-It’s an audio course just like Ripeti Con Me (even though Ripeti Con Me is an improved version of Glossika).
+It’s a series of audio lessons just like Ripeti Con Me (even though Ripeti Con Me is an improved version of Glossika).

 This course builds your speaking confidence by getting you used to a native voice.
 And it challenges you all the time.
 It focuses on repetition with a sentence-based method.